Operation Sky Shield: Sky Shield IV

-Sky Shield IV was planned for 1963, but the Strategic Air Command (SAC) was against it and instead smaller exercises occurred called Top Rung that began in 1964.
+Sky Shield IV was planned for 1963, but the Strategic Air Command (SAC) decided against it and instead opted for smaller exercises to be held beginning in 1964 under the code name Top Rung.

 Intelligence gained from all three operations

-When the friendly plane units posing as the enemy broke preauthorized flight patterns and attempted to simulate the enemy as much as possible by flying below the preauthorized fly zone and in patterns that also deviated from the initial plans they caused great difficulties to the defenders.
+When the friendly plane units posing as the enemy broke preauthorized flight patterns and attempted to simulate the enemy as much as possible by flying below the preauthorized fly zone and in patterns that also deviated from the initial plans, they caused great difficulties to the defenders.

-The NORAD remote radar stations that were considered high risk for destruction survived all 3 simulated ground attacks.
+The NORAD remote radar stations that were considered high-risk for destruction survived all three simulated ground attacks.

 The Distant Early Warning and Ballistic Missile Early Warning System lines were often penetrated by enemy cells of up to four aircraft even while flying at the radar's optimal altitude for tracking.
 NORAD acknowledged that real enemy bombers would fly much lower than the test altitude and be more successful.

-The SAGE radar system was able to track less than one-third the total mileage flown within the radar's range.
-While NORAD had prepared for high tech electronic warfare and countermeasures the low-tech chaff is what affected SAGE the most.
-SAGE was affected so much that NORAD had to move to manual plane tracking which allowed the enemy to get into bombing range before being tracked.
+The SAGE radar system was able to track less than one-third of the total mileage flown within radar range.
+While NORAD had prepared for high-tech electronic warfare and countermeasures, the low-tech chaff is what affected SAGE the most.
+SAGE was affected so much that NORAD had to move to manual plane tracking, which allowed the enemy to get into bombing range before being tracked.

 Media coverage

 The penetrations by RAF Vulcans in 1961 was first reported in a British newspaper, the Daily Express, in January 1963.
-It was initially strenuously denied by the United States Department of Defense, which in Flight magazine quoted "that British aircraft last took part in a Strategic Air Command exercise over the United States in the Autumn of 1960 [sic]," the '[sic]' being added by the magazine indicating an error.
-In a later statement, Eugene Zuckert, Secretary of the USAF, said the report was; "completely without foundation."
+It was initially strenuously denied by the United States Department of Defense, which in Flight magazine quoted "that British aircraft last took part in a Strategic Air Command exercise over the United States in the Autumn of 1960 [sic]", the '[sic]' being added by the magazine indicating an error.
+In a later statement, Eugene Zuckert, Secretary of the USAF, said the report was "completely without foundation".
 The Chicago Tribune newspaper reported; "We do not know whether the Royal Air Force leaked the story to show up the Kennedy administration because of its decision to scrap the Skybolt air-to-ground missile."

 The US DoD statement as read in the above paragraph suggested that RAF Vulcans had participated in 1960.
 However, Vulcans did not participate until 1961.
-Note that the first Vulcan B2 (XH558) was not delivered to the RAF until 1 July 1960, the first delivery to an operational squadron, No 83, (XH563) being on 23 December 1960, This confusion over dates may have led to urban legend that "The RAF Nuked America Twice [in 1960 and 1961]."
+The first Vulcan B.2 (serial XH558) was not delivered to the RAF until 1 July 1960; the first delivery to an operational squadron, No 83 (XH563), occurred on 23 December 1960.
+The B.2s were replacing the Vulcan B.1s the squadron had been flying since 1957.
+This confusion over dates may have led to urban legend that "The RAF Nuked America Twice [in 1960 and 1961]."